FDA Approves Natural Food Colors for Safer Use

 Natural food colors approved by FDA for use in various food categories

 The FDA has officially approved three new food color additives derived from natural sources.
 These offer a safer alternative to petroleum-based dyes in the U.S. food supply.
-The approval of FDA natural food colors marks a big step toward cleaner labeling and healthier food options.
+The approval of these natural food colors marks a big step toward cleaner labeling and healthier food options.

 Moreover, this update supports the U.S. Department of Health and Human Services’ plan to phase out synthetic dyes.
 As part of its Make America Healthy Again campaign, the FDA is acting in response to growing demand for transparent, natural ingredients.
 Keep reading to learn how these newly approved colors may affect your product formulations.